 Theatre and concerts

-Pinocchio at Half Moon Puppet Theatre.
-26 February 2022, paid.
-Ages 4+
+Pinocchio by Indefinite Articles at Half Moon Puppet Theatre.
+11 February 2023, paid.
+Ages 4+.

 I hope this guide helps you have a fantastic February and half term in London with the kids.